DPhil in Population Health

 Part-time students are not required to live in Oxford, but need to be able to make frequent short-to-medium term visits to the city.
 The attendance requirement is an absolute minimum of 10 days per term, and students are expected to attend for longer.

 Overseas part-time students may be eligible for Tier 4 student visas: for more information please contact the University's student visa service.
-This is not a distance learning programme.
+The DPhil in Population Health is not a distance learning programme.